ConjureLabs/aug/README.md

 # aug

 `aug` augments a project.
-It layers files from one directory onto another.
+It merges a base project with overrides.

 ```
 $ aug --help